 - A History of Kingswood Forest

 Our family production company, Spectel Communications, originally made the documentaries between 1994 and 2000.
 Back in the day, major retailers such as WH Smith, HMV & Asda stocked the videos as did specialist shops and local attractions like the SS Great Britain.
-Many of the schools around the Bristol, North Somerset and South Gloucestershire areas used the videos as educational tools.
+Many of the schools around the Bristol, North Somerset and South Gloucestershire areas used the history videos as educational tools.

 As the videos have been off the shelves for some time now, I thought it would be fun to share them during lockdown to help keep children and their grown-ups amused while they’re at home.

-BRISTOL HISTORY SERIES NOW ON YOUTUBE
+BRISTOL HISTORY SERIES IS NOW ON YOUTUBE

 During lockdown I uploaded the Bristol video series to YouTube, releasing one video each week as a ‘premiere’, so people could watch along with us and interact live as it streamed.
 We looked forward to each Thursday’s release when we sat together as a family with a big bag of popcorn to watch the premiere.
 It was fun to see other people watching along at the same time and joining in with the on-line chat.

-The whole series is now on YouTube and free to watch.
+The whole series is now on YouTube and is currently free to watch.
 Just click on any of the titles below to be taken to the relevant video and please subscribe to PPMs TV if you’d like to be notified of future video releases.